adam-cowley/twitch-project/docs/04-authentication.md

 })
 ```

+To test the login flow, we will need 3 tests  to ensure that the API:
+- Rejects a request with a bad username, returning a `401 Unauthorized` status
+- Rejects a request with a valid username but incorrect password
+- Returns a JWT token when correct credentials are provided.

-To test the login flow, I will need three tests; one for a bad username, one for bad password and one that verifies that a valid token is returned.
-I'll assign the returned token to the `token` variable in the parent `describe` block so I can use it on `GET /auth/user` later.
+As part of the final test, I'll also assign the returned JWT token returned by the API to the `token` variable in the parent `describe` block so it can be used in the `GET /auth/user` later on.

 ```ts
 // app-e2e.spec.ts